"You riding solo tonight?"

 Even if Lopez had brought a date, a man should have been beside the point.
-The world seems determined to pair off women in relationships, with a relentless focus that ignores their other accomplishments.
-Celebrities face the pressure more acutely than others, but so many women find themselves on the receiving end of pesky questions from well-meaning friends or relatives: Are you seeing anyone?
+The world seems determined to pair off women in relationships, with a relentless focus that ignores their other accomplishments or their own desires.
+After all, according to a 2019 Pew Research poll, a half of single adults aren't looking for any type of relationship, and another 10% are only interested in casual dates.
+And yet, so many women find themselves on the receiving end of pesky questions and comments from well-meaning friends or relatives: Are you seeing anyone?
+Tell me about your love life.
 Why aren't you engaged yet?
 When's the wedding date?

-Just as there's no reason to give into society's pressure to follow that roadmap, there's no reason to answer the questions.
-We've got better things to talk about and more interesting accomplishments to celebrate.
+Just as there's no reason to give into society's pressure to follow that roadmap, there's no reason to answer the questions — at least not seriously.
+We have better things to talk about and more interesting accomplishments to celebrate.
 Oh, and it's nobody's damn business.

 1. Rihanna: "Wow, how disappointing was that question."

 When a reporter asked Rihanna if she would be visited by Ashton Kutcher (her rumored beau at the time) while promoting her movie Battleship in 2012, her response was swift.
-Not only was the question invasive but also besides the point, as Riri's expressed before: When once asked by a reporter "What are you looking for in a man?" she said, "I'm not looking for a man.
+"Wow, how disappointing was that question," she said.
+"I'm happy and I'm single, if that's what you're really asking."
+Unfortunately, she had to deal with similarly invasive questioning two years later at the launch of her men's fragrance, Rogue.
+In response to a reporter asking what the star was "looking for in a man," Riri said, "I'm not looking for a man.
 Let's start there."

 2. Cameron Diaz: "I'm in love with life."

 After being asked by British Vogue in June 2010 if she was in love (an allusion to her beau at the time, Alex Rodriguez), Diaz refused to let her happiness be defined by her relationship status, according to Us Weekly.
+"You know what?
+Yes I am," she said.
+"I'm in love with life."
 Her cheeky reply was a much-needed reminder that significant others aren't the only things that earn our love.

 3. January Jones: "It's our right to have secrets."

-As the famously tight-lipped actress told the New York Times in 2013, not everyone's personal life details need be subject to scrutiny by others, much less a voracious public.
+As the famously tight-lipped actress told The New York Times in 2013, not everyone's personal life details need be subjected to scrutiny by others, much less a voracious public.
 Asked again about her off-screen romances, Jones merely said, "I'm not trying to sell myself...
 I wouldn't know how."
 There's no need for her — or any of us — to.